TheHolderCollective/theholdercollective.github.io/_posts/2025-03-28-Reflections-On-Farenheit-451.md

 It made me think of today where almost everyone is constantly glued to their phones in public spaces with hardly any thought about interacting in a present way with their environment.
 As this thought came to me, I started to wonder how the story would go and what other parallels could be drawn with the fictional world of the book and society today.
 And so for $1.99, I purchased the Kindle version of the book and started reading it as time permitted.
 I finally completed it this morning.

 ## Initial Impressions
-The book starts off by introducing the main character Montag and his work as firefighter which focused not on saving burning structures, but on destroying books.
+The book starts off by introducing the main character Montag and his work as a firefighter which focused not on saving burning structures, but on destroying books.
 The fact that books were the target of such extreme measures really disturbed me as a book lover.
 I couldn't fathom living in a world where books are forbidden and illegal.

 I also found it disturbing how numbed, dumbed down, and shallow the society seemed, and how unquestioningly almost everyone had accepted the status quo.
 I was also left creeped out by how easily controlled persons in this fictional world had become, and how dangerous the state was to those who challenged or threatened the existing order.
 Society had come to a point where people were willing to report others for book ownership, and were quite content to watch the houses and lives of the guilty burn as a consequence of being reported.